rangayadavch/neighbourhood-map/README.md

-# neighbourhood-map
+# neighbourhood-map-project

 ## About

-This is the fifth project for the Udacity Full Stack Nanodegree.
-The Neighborhood Map project involves developing a single page application with the KnockoutJS framework and various API's.
-KnockoutJS allows the project to be organized with the MVVM pattern.
+This is my fifth project in fullstack nanodegree udacity course.The project is neighbourhood map.The places of my interests.

 ## Skills used for this project
 - JavaScript